vishalbelsare/symfeat/README.rst

 --------
 - Builds a features based on all valid rule specified combinations
 - Discards non-finite transformations
-- Optional: remove equivalent expressions
+- Remove equivalent based on expressions or numeric values

 Installation